kumahq/kuma-website/docs/docs/1.2.2/policies/traffic-trace.md

 1. Set up [APM](https://docs.datadoghq.com/tracing/).
    - For Kubernetes, see [the datadog documentation for setting up Kubernetes](https://docs.datadoghq.com/agent/kubernetes/apm/).

-If datadog is running within Kubernetes, you can expose the APM agent port to Kuma via Kubernetes service.
+If Datadog is running within Kubernetes, you can expose the APM agent port to Kuma via Kubernetes service.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"